oshaughnessy/sierramountainll/_pages/parents.md

 Note that optic yellow, white, or other colors are all permitted.

-Little League [endorses some balls](https://www.littleleague.org/partnerships/licensing/shop-little-league-products/on-field/), but any ball of the right dimensions should be fine.
+Any fastpitch softball of the right dimensions should be fine.
 Please see Rule 1.09 of the [official Little League Softball rules](https://www.littleleague.org/playing-rules/rules-regulations-policies/){:target="blank"}
 for specific ball regulations.